-Canopy, Ladder Rack or Canoe Rack
+Canopy, Ladder Rack Canoe Rack

-- When a canopy, ladder rack, canoe rack or similar load box mounted accessory is fitted, a combination of the indicated mounting points on top of the load box must be used for suitable fixture to the vehicle.
-Load bearing and heavy vehicle accessories must use cross plane attachment points to ensure secure fitment. - The loadbox upper plastic capping (box top moulding) is not designed to bear significant load.
-Do not clamp directly to this surface.
+CAUTION: When a canopy, ladder rack, canoe rack or similar load box mounted accessory is fitted, a combination of the indicated mounting points on top of the load box must be used for suitable fixture to the vehicle.
+Load bearing and heavy vehicle accessories must use cross plane attachment points to ensure secure fitment.